Theater Arts Education F.A.Q.

 Q: What is your refund policy?

-Q: Will you be offering any online-only options this fall?
+Q: Will you be offering any online-only programs?

 Q: What happens if air quality is deemed unsafe to hold class/camp?

 A: Berkeley Playhouse will follow guidelines from Berkeley Unified School District (BUSD).
 If they announce closure due to air-quality/fires, we will contact parents to let them know that class/camp is cancelled.
 Class/camp will move to online on days that we are unable to meet in person.